-- 1 Log on to the VMware Server console. - 2 Confirm that the VMDK file is located in the datastore path that was specified under ESX Server Options. - 3 On the ESX Server, browse the datastore and navigate to the specified path.

-The path should contain a file with the extension ".vmdk". - 4 In the upper-left corner of the VMware Server console, click the Create Virtual Machines icon.
+- 1 Log in to the VMware Server console. - 2 Confirm that the VMDK file is located in the datastore path that was specified under ESX Server Options. - 3 On the VMware ESX or VMware ESXi Server, browse the datastore and navigate to the specified path.
+The path should contain a file with the extension ".vmdk". - 4 In the upper-left corner of the VMware Server console, click the Create Virtual Machines icon. - 5 When the Configuration dialog box is displayed, select Custom, and click Next. - 6 In the Name field on the Name and Location dialog box, enter a descriptive name for your VM, and click Next. - 7 When the Datastore dialog box is displayed, select a datastore in which to store the VM, and click Next. - 8 When the Virtual Machine Version dialog box is displayed, select the version, and click Next. - 9 When the Guest Operating System dialog box is displayed, select the guest OS, and click Next. - 10 When the CPUs dialog box is displayed, select the number of virtual processors on the VM, and click Next. - 11 When the Memory dialog box is displayed, configure the VM's memory size, and click Next. - 12 When the Network dialog box is displayed, configure the VM's network connections, and click Next. - 13 When the SCSI Controller dialog box is displayed, select the SCSI Controller type, and click Next.

-- 5 When the Configuration dialog box appears, select Custom, and click Next. - 6 In the Name field on the Name and Location dialog box, enter a descriptive name for your VM, and click Next. - 7 When the Datastore dialog box appears, select a datastore in which to store the VM, and click Next. - 8 When the Virtual Machine Version dialog box appears, select the version, and click Next. - 9 When the Guest Operating System dialog box appears, select the guest OS, and click Next. - 10 When the CPUs dialog box appears, select the number of virtual processors on the VM, and click Next. - 11 When the Memory dialog box appears, configure the VM's memory size, and click Next. - 12 When the Network dialog box appears, configure the VM's network connections, and click Next. - 13 When the SCSI Controller dialog box appears, select the SCSI Controller type, and click Next. - NOTE: NetVault Bare Metal Recovery only supports LSI Logic Parallel SCSI controllers for ESX 4.0 and LSI Logic SCSI for ESX 3.5. - 14 When the Select a Disk dialog box appears, select Use an existing virtual disk, and click Next. - 15 When the Browse Datastores dialog box appears, navigate to the datastore to locate the VMDK file, select it, and click OK. - 16 When the Advanced Options dialog box appears, select any applicable options, and click Next. - 17 When the Ready to Complete dialog box appears, review the summary of the VM you created, and then click Finish. - 18 When the new VM appears in the left pane of the VMware console, right-click it, and select Open Console from the pop-up menu. - 19 Power on the VM from the console.
+- i NOTE: NetVault Bare Metal Recovery only supports LSI Logic Parallel SCSI controllers for ESX 4.0 and LSI Logic SCSI for ESX 3.5. - 14 When the Select a Disk dialog box is displayed, select Use an existing virtual disk, and click Next. - 15 When the Browse Datastores dialog box is displayed, navigate to the datastore to locate the VMDK file, select it, and click OK. - 16 When the Advanced Options dialog box is displayed, select any applicable options, and click Next. - 17 When the Ready to Complete dialog box is displayed, review the summary of the VM you created, and then click Finish. - 18 When the new VM is displayed in the left pane of the VMware console, right-click it, and select Open Console from the menu. - 19 Turn on the VM from the console.

-The Windows® logo appears following a successful boot.
+The Windows logo is displayed following a successful boot.

-- NOTE: Additional notes for creating the from the restored VMDK Image: - Dell recommends installing VMware Tools before using the VM.
-For instructions, see the VMware documentation for instructions. - The "@" character cannot be used in the datastore path. - When restoring to an ESX Server, verify that there is sufficient free disk space available on the ESX VM.
-For details on calculating the required disk space, see http://kb.vmware.com/selfservice/microsites/search.do?cmd=displayKC&docType=kc&extern alld=1003755 - The block size determines the minimum amount of disk space that any file takes up on Virtual Machine File System (VMFS) datastores.
+- i NOTE: Additional notes for creating the VM from the restored VMDK Image: - Quest recommends installing VMware Tools before using the VM.
+For instructions, see the VMware documentation for instructions. - The "@" character cannot be used in the datastore path. - When restoring to an ESX or ESXi Server, verify that there is sufficient free disk space available on the ESX or ESXi VM.
+For details on calculating the required disk space, see http://kb.vmware.com/selfservice/microsites/search.do?cmd=displayKC&docType=kc&externalId =1003755 - The block size determines the minimum amount of disk space that any file takes up on Virtual Machine File System (VMFS) datastores.
 Choose the block size carefully when creating VMFS datastores.
-The following block sizes are available: - 1MB block size = 256GB maximum file size - 2MB block size = 512GB maximum file size - 4MB block size = 1024GB (1TB) maximum file size - 8MB block size = 2048GB (2TB) maximum file size
+The following block sizes are available: - 1 MB block size = 256 GB maximum file size - 2 MB block size = 512 GB maximum file size - 4 MB block size = 1024 GB (1 TB) maximum file size - 8 MB block size = 2048 GB (2 TB) maximum file size